Modified universalism: Codification

 A number of countries throughout the world have sought to apply some form of modified universalism through passing statutes or other forms of codified laws.
 As noted above, US bankruptcy law substantially implements the principles of modified universalism in the adoption of the UNCITRAL Model Law in Chapter 15.
 In the United Kingdom the same UNCITRAL Model Law has been substantially implemented by way of the Cross-Border Insolvency Regulations 2006 (SI 2006/1030).
 In addition to the United States and the United Kingdom, approximately 17 other countries have adopted cross-border insolvency laws modelled on the UNCITRAL Model Law, including Canada, Japan and Australia.

-In the other member states of the European Union (other than Denmark), a variation of the doctrine applies under the auspices of EC Insolvency Regulation on Insolvency Proceedings.
+In the member states of the European Union, other than Denmark, a variation of the doctrine applies under the auspices of EC Insolvency Regulation on Insolvency Proceedings.

 In other jurisdictions various forms of ad hoc cross-border cooperation exist on the basis of a foreign main proceeding.